Skip to main content

 Recipients

-Recipients are the users to whom automated messages are sent.
+Recipients are users to whom automated messages are sent.
 When creating an automated message, recipients can be selected from the following options:

 • Individual Customer